ben-che/2c-coding-challenge/README.md

 - I didn't see any Tablet styles on the Figma file and the jump from 390px to 1440px is pretty big, so I tried my best to make up some styles in between that would still make the UI look good

+- The mock data provided doesn't have a "status" field - so I ended up changing some of the inventory quantity numbers on the mock data to allow for two states (in stock and out of stock)

 <!-- TODO: I reached out to see if I'm supposed to stub the JSON data and create a server with my own API endpoints, but I haven't heard back quite yet. -->